stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 To be able to create, update or delete a permission you need to be administrator of the target entity of the permission.

+#### Special forbidden cases
+- assigning the "admin" action to everyone is forbidden (ie: assignee = null)
+- modifying or creating a permission with the "own" action is forbidden
+- creating a permission with the same assignee and target as an existing permission result in a conflict

 #### Create a permission

 -  POST /auth/permissions